A hard inquiry will stay on your credit report for 2 years.

 When applying for a new vehicle or home loan, it’s best to wait until you’re ready to buy before having lenders pull your credit.
 Only the first inquiry affects your credit score; the rest are ignored within the rate shopping window.

 Why it’s a good thing to have several lenders pull your credit

 It’s a good thing to have several mortgage companies or car dealerships pull your credit, as long as it is within the “rate shopping” window.
 You can use other lenders’ quotes to help you negotiate the best deal on your loan.

 Disputing inquiries on your credit report

-You can dispute hard inquires if you believe you did not authorize the company to pull your credit or if there is possible identify fraud.
-To dispute inquiries you can initiate your dispute by phone, mail, or online with the credit bureaus.
-The credit bureau will contact the creditor that made the inquiry and make them validate they had your authorization.
+You can dispute hard inquires if you believe you did not authorize the company to pull your credit or if there is possible identity fraud.
+To dispute inquiries, you can initiate your dispute by phone, mail, or online with the credit bureaus.
+The credit bureau will contact the creditor who made the inquiry and validate they had your authorization.

-If they are not able to validate the credit pull, or fail to respond within 30 days the credit bureau will remove the inquiry.
+If they cannot validate the credit pull or fail to respond within 30 days, the credit bureau will remove the inquiry.